brunorijsman/yang-tutorial/docs/yuma-pro-sdk.md

 </rpc-reply>
 ```

+## Issue a command in the CLI client

 In the CLI client, the `show modules` command can be used to view the YANG modules that the
 server reports: